bmaupin/js-civ5save/wiki/format.md

   - Build ?????? - 389545 (version 1.0.3.80)
     - Contains 32 sections
 - Somewhere around build 230620 the savegame format had some major changes, including the addition of the game version and build near the beginning of the file
-- Starting with build 310700 the player colours are written as strings instead of hex values
+- Starting with build 310700 the player colours are written as strings instead of hex values.
+Player civilizations and leaders are also added to the file as strings.

 Relationship between time victory and max turns
 ---